BetterThanTomorrow/calva/docs/readthedocs/source/jack-in-guide.md

 This results in a bit of difference in the user interaction.
 Mainly that for shadow-cljs, the user needs to check the Jack-In Terminal tab to follow what's going on.

 ### Starting the App

 Number **1.2** above, _the app needs to be started_, might seem obvious, but it actually trips many people up.
 Because of this, Calva goes to quite some lengths to provide assistance.
 Many projects are configured not to spawn a browser session automatically, requesting the app once it has been compiled, so we can't rely on that.

 What Calva does instead is to monitor the output of the commands it uses for starting the compilation, looking for information that the app is ready to be requested/started.
-It then tells the user this, providing a uRL in case it is a browser app.
+It then tells the user this, providing a URL, in case it is a browser app.
 (There are also settings where you can ask Calva to open the URL automatically for you, regardless what the project settings are.)

 ### Connecting